WaadZiadeh/WaadZiadeh/README.md

 ## Hi there 👋 I'm Waad Ziadeh!

 Welcome to my GitHub profile!
-I'm a passionate **Computer Engineering Student** at Birzeit University.
+I'm a **Computer Engineering Student** at Birzeit University.

 ### 🌟 About Me:
 - 🔭 I’m currently working on projects related to **Operating Systems** and **Database Management**.